-The internet is available in the library.
-Computer and internet services is available for students in the library.
+The internet is available in the library and in many other places on the P.R.S. campus.
+Computer and internet services are available for students in the library.
 The students are able to link to the web for research projects, to check the news and to receive and send email.
 WIFI is available in the classrooms and in the library.